codacy/pulse-user-docs/docs/metrics/accelerate-changes.md

 Changes and reviews metrics provide an extra level of detail about the performance of your team workflows.

+!!! important
+    You must install the [GitHub integration](../one-click-integrations/github-integration.md) or the [Bitbucket integration](../one-click-integrations/bitbucket-integration.md) for Pulse to calculate the changes and reviews metrics.

 ## Changes metrics

 The following metrics directly influence **Lead time for changes**, and can help you track in more detail what needs to be improved in your workflow: